ProsperWorks/oak/DESIGN.md

     * Specious: porting a subset of Marshal would be no harder than porting OAK.

-To be fair, we use Marshal anyhow, wrapped in OAK, in the Russian Doll caches.
-Those store full ActiveRecord model objects.
-So any arguments about architectural purity vis-a-vis OAK are really just hype.
+To be fair, we use Marshal anyhow, wrapped in OAK, in our cache layers which store full ActiveRecord model objects.
+So any arguments about architectural purity vis-a-vis OAK are part hype.